-To prepare for some common interview questions, you should also think about why you have chosen to apply to that particular Med School.
-Do some research into the structure of the course and the opportunities available (as part of the course or the university in general, e.g. extracurricular activities).
+To prepare for some common interview questions, you should also think about why you wanted to apply to each of your chosen Med Schools.
+Do some research into the university, the course and the opportunities available (as part of the course and at the university in general, e.g. extracurricular activities).

-While you may be doing a lot of reading about science and NHS hot topics to prepare for your interview, it is important that you also practise speaking about these topics aloud as it’s very different.
+While you may be doing a lot of reading about NHS hot topics to prepare for your interview, it is important that you also practise speaking about these topics aloud as it’s very different.

-It’s imperative to start preparing for interviews early, even if you haven’t received any invites yet, because you won’t always get a lot of notice when an invite does arrive.
+It’s vital to start preparing for interviews early, even if you haven’t received any invites yet, because you won’t always get a lot of notice when an invite does arrive.
 Alongside your interview prep, you will also need to keep on top of your A-Level studies, so time management and good scheduling is key.

 Look for periods in your calendar when you’ll be free for interview prep and decide what you’re going to learn during this time.
-Try to tackle a different topic in each of your prep sessions, e.g. if you do ethics one day, the next session could be about NHS hot topics.
+Try to tackle something different in each of your prep sessions, e.g. if you do ethics one day, the next session could be about NHS hot topics.

 Loading More Content